The Link Between Hypothyroidism and Dog Aggression

 How Hypothyroidism Affects Behavior

-Interestingly, in many cases behavioral changes take place before the typical weight gain and coat changes take place, explains veterinarian Dr. Pressler in an article for the Whole Dog Journal.
-Common behavior changes involve the onset an attention disorders along with impaired short-term memory that may escalate into aggression, extreme shyness and even seizures with onset of aggressive behavior immediately before or after.
+Interestingly, in many cases behavioral changes take place before the typical weight gain, and coat changes take place, explains veterinarian Dr. Pressler in an article for the Whole Dog Journal.
+Common behavior changes involve the onset of attention disorders along with impaired short-term memory that may escalate into aggression, extreme shyness, and even seizures with the onset of aggressive behavior immediately before or after.
 The aggressive behavior is usually owner directed or intraspecies (directed towards dogs) according to Drs.
-Linda P. Aronson and W. Jean Dodds in "The Effect of Hypothyroid Function on Canine Behavior".
+Linda P. Aronson and W. Jean Dodds in "The Effect of Hypothyroid Function on Canine Behavior."

-How is hypotyroidism diagnosed?
+How is hypothyroidism diagnosed?
 It requires a complete thyroid panel sent to a well-known laboratory where all the dog's thyroid hormones and autoantibodies to those hormones are tested.
 This involves total and free T3 and total and free T4 levels, circulating levels of thyroglobulin autoantibodies (TgAA), and T3 and T4 autoantibodies.
-A good place to send the blood sample is to Dr. Jean Dodds who will provide expert interpretive diagnostic comments taking into account the dog's age, sex, and breed .
+A good place to send the blood sample is to Dr. Jean Dodds who will provide expert interpretive diagnostic comments taking into account the dog's age, sex, and breed.